-Further information can be found at: https://www.scienceandindustrymuseum.org.uk/manchester-science-festival/
+Further information on previous festivals can be found at: https://www.scienceandindustrymuseum.org.uk/manchester-science-festival/

 The festival engages the wider community through a variety of mechanisms including interactive workshops, exhibitions, participatory research and debates.
 This enables us to showcase our research and also to seek feedback from our local community to contribute to our current research projects and to shape our future research agenda.

 Further information on Salford’s participation in this year’s festival can be found at: https://festivalofsocialscience.com/